 The impacts of corporate actions on the environment have long lasting effects on the rights, cultural practices, and livelihoods of Indigenous populations.
 Many Indigenous Peoples live in areas that are in proximity to industrial activity with a large GHG footprint - such as mining and agriculture.
 They are often also directly impacted by tropical deforestation, which contributes to about 20% of annual GHG emissions.
 Because Indigenous Peoples are disproportionately impacted by climate change, GHG intensive development can often create climate and rights-driven opposition, which may create a business risk for the corporation proposing such development.
-It is increasingly understood that unresolved conflicts between corporate practices and local Indigenous rights holders can significantly augment the financial risks for companies in infrastructure, mining, agriculture and forestry.
-By themselves, delays caused by land tenure problems can inflate a project's expenditures by an order of magnitude; in some cases, these losses have even been great enough to endanger the future of the corporate parent itself.23

 Investors would benefit from additional disclosures explaining how robustly a registrant has evaluated this risk and any measures in place to mitigate such risk, such as through conducting risk assessments, consultation, and processes to undertake FPIC.
 Accordingly, consideration of emissions-related impacts on Indigenous Peoples should be explicitly included within Scope 1, 2, and 3 emissions disclosures.